Roberto Clemente: Early life

-Roberto was born in Barrio San Antón, Carolina, Puerto Rico, to Melchor Clemente and Luisa Walker.
-He was the youngest of seven children.
-During Clemente's childhood, his father worked as a foreman for sugar cane crops located in the municipality, located in the northeastern part of the island.
+Clemente was born on August 18, 1934, in Barrio San Antón in Carolina, Puerto Rico, to Luisa Walker and Melchor Clemente.
+He was the youngest of seven siblings (three were from his mother's previous marriage).
+During Clemente's childhood, his father worked as a foreman for sugar cane crops located in the municipality in the northeastern part of the island.
 Because the family's resources were limited, Clemente and his brothers worked alongside his father in the fields, loading and unloading trucks.
-As a youth, Clemente was a track and field star and Olympic hopeful before deciding to turn his attention to baseball.

 Clemente had first shown interest in baseball early in life and often played against neighboring barrios.
-He attended Julio Vizcarrondo Coronado High School in Carolina.
-During his first year in high school, he was recruited by Roberto Marín to play softball with the Sello Rojo team after he was seen playing baseball in barrio San Antón.
+When he was fourteen, he was recruited by Roberto Marín to play softball with the Sello Rojo team after he was seen playing baseball in barrio San Antón.
 He was with the team two years as a shortstop.

-Clemente joined Puerto Rico's amateur league when he was 16 years old, playing for the Ferdinand Juncos team, which represented the municipality of Juncos.
+Clemente's interest in baseball grew as he would watch games in Puerto Rico's winter baseball league as a kid.
+San Juan was a popular destination for barnstorming teams and players who wanted to continue playing in the winter months.
+Watching the games, Clemente was inspired by Monte Irvin, a right fielder for the Negro leagues' Newark Eagles.

+He attended Julio Vizcarrondo High School in Carolina where he was a track and field star, participating in the high jump and javelin throw.
+Clemente was considered good enough to represent Puerto Rico at the Olympics.
+He later stated that throwing the javelin helped in strengthening his arm and with his footwork and release.
+Despite his all-around athletic skill, however, Clemente decided to focus on baseball and went on to join Puerto Rico's amateur league, playing for the Ferdinand Juncos team, which represented the municipality of Juncos.

+Professional career

 Puerto Rican baseball (1952–1954)

-Clemente's professional baseball career began at age 18 when he accepted a contract from Pedrín Zorilla with Cangrejeros de Santurce ("Crabbers"), a winter league team and franchise of the Puerto Rican Professional Baseball League (LBPPR).
+Clemente's professional career began at age 18 when he accepted a contract from Pedrín Zorrilla with Cangrejeros de Santurce ("Crabbers"), a winter league team and franchise of the Puerto Rican Professional Baseball League (LBPPR).
 Clemente signed with the team on October 9, 1952.
 He was a bench player during his first season but was promoted to the Cangrejeros' starting lineup the following season.
 During this season he hit .288 as the team's leadoff hitter.

-While Clemente was playing in the LBPPR, the Brooklyn Dodgers offered him a contract with one of the team's Triple-A affiliates.
+While Clemente was playing in the Puerto Rican League, the Brooklyn Dodgers offered him a contract of $15,000 – $10,000 bonus and $5000 league minimum salary.
+Clemente signed with them on February 19, 1954.